Buerkem/cluep-assignment/README.md

    npx cypress run
    ```

-## Debugging the Application
+## Changing Ports

-- **Changing Ports**: To change the port numbers used by the application, update the `.env` file in the base directory, and adjust the `proxy` settings in both the `package.json` files:
+-  To change the port numbers used by the application, update the `.env` file in the base directory, and adjust the `proxy` settings in both the `package.json` files:

   - In the base directory's `package.json`, update the `proxy` field.
   - In the `frontend/package.json`, also update the `proxy` field to match the new port if needed.